mcfletch/pycraft/README.md

 ### Meta Commands
 ```
-  help() # shows all available commands with summary of purpose
+  dir() # shows all available commands with summary of purpose
   help(command) # show help for that command
   echo( 2+3 ) # evaluates the thing you types and returns it
   echo( player.position ) # show's the calling player's position